DioxusLabs/dioxus/packages/core/README.md

     // Next, create a new VirtualDom using this app as the root component. let mut dom = VirtualDom::new(app);

-    // Register an in-memory collector at the root target.
-The initial render
-    // populates it with mutations.
-    dom.insert_render_target(
-        dioxus_core::RenderTargetId::ROOT,
-        dioxus_core::Mutations::default(),
-    );
-    dom.rebuild();
+    // The initial render of the dom will generate a stream of edits for the real dom to apply let mutations = dom.rebuild_to_vec();
 }
 ```